KazuCocoa/appium_dart/README.md

 [![Build Status](https://api.cirrus-ci.com/github/KazuCocoa/appium_dart.svg)](https://cirrus-ci.com/github/KazuCocoa/appium_dart)

-This is not a stable project yet.

-An appium client in Dart
+An appium binding in Dart

 # Why

-Flutter has [flutter_driver](https://api.flutter.dev/flutter/flutter_driver/flutter_driver-library.html) which runs UI tests like Espresso/EarlGrey/Appium.
+Flutter has [flutter_driver](https://api.flutter.dev/flutter/flutter_driver/flutter_driver-library.html) which runs UI tests like Espresso/EarlGrey/Appium for Flutter elements.
 The driver is really awesome, but it can automate only flutter view.
 It cannot handle outside Flutter.

-According to some issues on the Flutter repo, they have a plan to make findable Flutter elements by Espresso/EarlGrey framework.
-But it means test cases should be Java/Kotlin or Swift/Objective-C.
-After the change, Appium also can handle elements via UIA2 or Espresso driver and XCUITest driver though.

-I assumed users, who use Flutter fully or a part of, would like to implement UI tests in Dart.

-Hence, this repository is another PoC for calling flutter_driver via HTTP requests in https://github.com/KazuCocoa/proto-flutter-driver-server
+This client aims to be able to write test cases in Dart for Appium.
+It may help to write test code with the same programming language as the production code.

 # Example